An energising junior curriculum, taught by specialists, inspires curiosity at every step.

 Languages other than English (LOTE)

-Children learn French from K-2, Indonesian in Years 3-4 and Japanese in Years 5-6 (30 minutes per week in Kindergarten and 60 minutes per week in Years 1-6).
+Children learn French from K to 4 and Japanese in Years 5 to 6 (30 minutes per week in Kindergarten and 60 minutes per week in Years 1 to 6).
 Specialist teachers focus on cultural aspects as well as gaining a grasp of languages in a fun and interactive way.

-Music is taught by specialist teachers for 60 minutes per week K-2 and 90 minutes in Years 3-6.
+Music is taught by specialist teachers for 60 minutes per week K to 2 and 90 minutes in Years 3 to 6.
 Music classes incorporate influences from philosophies of Kodaly, Orff and others.
 Students play instruments, sing and move to music as well as listening to various styles and creating their own.

 The instrumental program runs in Year 3 (strings) and Year 4 (band) where every student learns to play their own instrument in small group tutorials and ensemble lessons.
 In Years 5 and 6 students perform on classroom instruments including percussion, keyboard, guitar and singing, as well as more advanced listening and use of laptops for composition and research activities.